quark-engine/quark-engine/docs/source/quark_method_reference.rst

 **The algorithm of check_parameter_values**

-The function ``check_parameter_values`` is designed to check if the parameter values in the source string match the specified patterns and keywords, and collect the matched strings into a set and return it.
+The function ``check_parameter_values`` is designed to check if the parameter values in the source string match the specified patterns and keywords.
+Then it collect the matched strings into a set and return it.

 Here is the process of ``check_parameter_values``.